(third-person singular simple present rolls over, present participle rolling over, simple past and past participle rolled over)

-- To reinvest funds from a maturing security into a similar security.
-Also called roll.
+- To reinvest funds from a maturing financial security in the same or similar investment.

 - (computing) To move the cursor over.